error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/EmergentSpatialAxesfromOrthogonalTemporalInterference.md

 4.1 Gravitational Analogy

-Interestingly, the resulting intensity field F(tx,ty) bears a functional resemblance to gravitational behaviour in General Relativity.
+Interestingly, the resulting intensity field F(tx,ty) bears a functional resemblance to gravitational behaviour in General Relativity (GR) (GR).
 Peaks in the field may be interpreted as regions of concentrated spatial structure, analogous to high curvature or energy density, while gradients correspond to directional changes in perceived spatial flow.
 In this interpretation, gravity emerges not as a fundamental force but as a geometric effect of non-uniform time-